kpvd/datatable/README.md

 1. Click the table column title to sort the column

 2. To filter the column, type filter text in the column input.
+Type 'yra' to match 'Kyra Lester'.
-   Type "\*"  to match text in between (i.e 'D\*ark' will match Denmark)
+   Type "\*"  to match text in between (i.e 'wa\*ns' will match 'Wang Stevens')

 3. Edit the editable column by clicking the column cell.